Riding rules, signs and safety tips

 Brisbane City Council installs signs to help people walking and people riding a bike understand the rules when using Brisbane's bikeways and shared pathways.
 Unless otherwise signed, the following can use bikeways, shared paths and footpaths:

-- people riding bikes
+- people riding bikes and e-bikes

 - people walking

 - people riding skateboards, foot scooters and roller blades (wheeled recreational devices)

 - people riding personal mobility devices (PMD) such as electric scooters or electric skateboards.